 A bonus to visiting the Hungarian National Gallery is the views from the ramps leading to the museum and the views from its balconies.

-The website for the Hungarian National Gallery states that the tickets are 5200 Ft but I was only charged 4800 Ft.
-I have searched several websites and I cannot figure out the reason for the price difference.
+The website for the Hungarian National Gallery states that the tickets are 5200 Ft, but I was only charged 4800 Ft.
+I have searched several websites, and I cannot figure out the reason for the price difference.

 The Hungarian National Gallery has two other places within the museum that tourists can visit.

-- Habsburg Palatine Crypt: The Habsburg Palatine Crypt can only be visited via a guided tour for an additional fee of 20,000 HF.
+- Habsburg Palatine Crypt: The Habsburg Palatine Crypt can only be visited via a guided tour for an additional fee of 20,000 HUF.
 Tour arrangements must be made at least once a week before your visit.

 Travel Tip